goranefbl/simple-banner-widget/README.md

 # simple-banner-widget
 Create simple banner widgets for your site

-Chose banner size, choose image, add link and you are good to go.
+Choose banner size, choose image, add link and you are good to go.